collinprather/blog/_posts/2020-03-11-streamlit-docker-pt2.md

 # Deploying your web app to the cloud with [AWS](https://aws.amazon.com/console/)

 Now, we will walk through how to deploy your web app to the cloud and make it publicly available!
-Just like in [part 1](https://collinprather.github.io/blog/docker/aws/2020/03/10/streamlit-docker-pt1.html), these instructions are tailored to [my small example](https://github.com/collinprather/streamlit-docker), but should generalize to any streamlit app you've built.
+Just like in [part 1](https://collinprather.github.io/blog/docker/aws/2020/03/10/streamlit-docker-pt1.html), these instructions are tailored to [my small example](https://github.com/collinprather/streamlit-docker), but should work for any streamlit app you've built.

 ## EC2 set-up